TateTaylorOH/The-Northern-Sea/Docs/QUESTS.md

 Unravel the mystery of an [abandoned settlement](https://github.com/TateTaylorUSA/The-Northern-Sea/blob/main/Docs/LOCATIONS.md#abandoned-settlement) farther north than any previously known inhabitation.

 # Expansion Content

+The planned post-release content will focus on adding new content and stories to the Shipwreck Archipelago and Dunbarrow Passage.
+A Sequel is also planned that will take place in a similar Abecean Sea worldspace which will be much warmer and more colorful.

 ## Heart of the Sea (ShipMod)